greg-ar/myMakefileTemplate/ReadMe.md

 Hi this is my first Makefile C++ template.
 It supports multiple source files and header folder.

-Feel free to use it and/or help me improve on it, any and all constructive criticism is appreciated :)
+Feel free to use it for any purpose and help me improve on it, any and all constructive criticism is appreciated :)